TerrierDarts/streamerbot-docs/content/3.api/2.triggers/4.integrations/donordrive/incentive.md

----
-title: Incentive
+# Incentive
-description: DonorDrive Triggers Reference
-published: true
-date: 2023-04-27T14:31:18.482Z
-tags:
-editor: markdown
-dateCreated: 2023-04-27T14:31:16.154Z
----

-## Overview
+DonorDrive incentive trigger.

-This triggers when you get an incentive via DonorDrive.
+This event triggers when you get an incentive with DonorDrive.

-For a detailed guide about DonorDrive see [this page](/Integrations/DonorDrive).

-## Configuration
+## Parameters
-### DonorDrive
+### `DonorDrive`
-Select any or a DonorDrive provider as the source for this donation.
+Select any or a DonorDrive provider as the source for this incentive.

 ## Variables
+:variables-description

 Name | Description
 ----:|:------------
 `donorAvatarUrl` | The avatar url of the donor.